Blackprint/blackprint.github.io/docs/Sketch.md

 ```

 ## Export Blackprint nodes
+Currently you can export your diagram only with Blackprint Sketch.
 The nodes can be exported as JSON, but it's like the node namespace, position, value, and the connections.
 ```js
 var str = sketch.exportJSON();
 // {"Math/Multiply":[...], ...}